flaviobaccarini/text_analysis/README.md

 1) ANALYSIS
 2) PREPROCESS
 3) PARAMETERS TRAIN \
-In the first section (ANALYSIS) the single variable defined in this section specifies the name of the sub-folder (inside the [datasets](https://github.com/flaviobaccarini/text_analysis/tree/main/datasets) folder) where the data are stored.
+In the first section (ANALYSIS) the variable folder_name defined in this section specifies the name of the sub-folder (inside the [datasets](https://github.com/flaviobaccarini/text_analysis/tree/main/datasets) folder) where the data are stored.
 It is assumed that the folder structure is something like this:
 ```
 text_analysis